DALLAS COUNTY PROVIDING FUNDING FOR

-To help encourage the designation and preservation of key aspects of Dallas County's history, the Dallas County Historical Commission will provide funding for up to two State-approved historical markers this Fall.
+To help encourage the acknowledgement and preservation of key aspects of Dallas County's history, the Dallas County Historical Commission is providing funding for up to two State-approved historical markers this Fall.

 Photo courtesy of Dallas Mexican American Historical League

-Under the County's new program, the County will provide $500 (i.e., one-half of the funding for the small version of the State's subject marker, cemetery marker, or Recorded Texas Historic Landmark marker) if the selected marker deals with an aspect of Dallas County history that has previously been under-recognized.
+Under the County's new program, the County will provide 50%, up to $550, of the cost of a Texas Historical Marker if the selected marker deals with a cultural aspect of Dallas County history that has previously been under-recognized.

 Dallas County Marker Funding Guidelines

 Dallas County Marker Funding Evaluation Policies